Khootz/classica/README.md

 ---

-## What This Does NOT Do

-- **No RAG or vector search** – Does not retrieve specific clauses, facts, or text snippets from documents
-- **No multi-document summarization** – Cannot synthesize insights across multiple PDFs
-- **No contract analysis** – Cannot extract clauses, change-of-control provisions, or legal terms
-- **No patent/CIM/pitch deck parsing** – Only extracts the 8 predefined financial fields listed above
-- **No citations** – Cannot point to specific pages, tables, or text spans in source documents
-- **No VDR integration** – Does not connect to enterprise document management systems
-- **No watched folders** – Must manually upload files through the web UI

----

 ## Actual Use Cases (Limited Scope)

 1. **Quick financial extraction from 10-Ks/10-Qs** – If the document contains the 8 fields in extractable format
 2. **Leverage and liquidity screening** – Rule-based flags for debt ratios and cash flow coverage
 3. **Batch processing** – Upload multiple financial PDFs to one dataroom, get aggregated metrics
 4. **Export summary memos** – Generate PDF reports with extracted metrics

-**Not suitable for:** Contract review, patent analysis, comprehensive due diligence, or any task requiring retrieval of specific text from documents.

 ---